juliesymons/juliesymons/GettingStarted.md

 ## Introductory Examples

-Here are two examples examples to get started with.
+Here are two examples to get started with.

 ### Example #1
-`Counter` is a very simple example.
+`Counter` is a very simple example of a *compute graph* with one *tensor field* and one *operator*.
 Here is the code:

     package tutorial.libcog.fields